garrandall/popular-music-data/tracks/feel-the-need-leif-garrett.md

 You make me what I need to be, hey

 Feel the need, oh feel the need in me
-Ev'ry day I need it, ev'ry way I need it,...
+Every day I need it, every way I need it,...

 Your love is tough, now can't get enough, girl
 Your love is so important to me